Pingping1997/PingpingWang-Blog/indiex.md

 Beyond engineering, I’m deeply curious about the evolution of socio-economic systems and human behavior, especially in relation to fairness in decarbonization and sustainable development.

-I’m a committed supporter of open-source efforts in systems engineering, energy transition, and social & climate justice—and I’m a [Julia](https://julialang.org/)lover and user.
+I’m a committed supporter of open-source efforts in systems engineering, energy transition, and social & climate justice—and I’m a [Julia](https://julialang.org/) lover and user.

 When I’m not in front of a screen, you’ll probably find me outdoors: climbing, playing tennis, cycling, swimming, reading/thinking, or enjoying food and music.
 ### Education